Silk Road: The Five 'Stans of Central Asia

 Day 5 Mary – Bukhara (Uzbekistan)

 Leaving Mary we’ll head north and after lunch in Turkmenabat, we’ll have the thrill of crossing the great Oxus (Amu-Darya) River.
 From here we’ll arrive at the Turkmen border and enter Uzbekistan (the second of our five ‘stans).
-After customs formalities we’ll transfer to Bukhara, aiming to arrive early afternoon and check in to our guesthouse close to the famous Labi Hauz plaza and pool.
+After customs formalities we’ll transfer to Bukhara, and check in to our guesthouse close to the famous Labi Hauz plaza and pool.
 This afternoon there will be free time to explore the streets and alleyways of this ancient town before meeting up for dinner.

 Day 6 Bukhara